Grimy/ChoregraphAI/aggro.md

 aggro, and the freeze comes off at the same pace even for unaggroed, unactivated enemies.

+Enemies spawned by mommies, sarcophagi, electro-liches and skulls start out already aggroed, even if the enemy that spawned them wasn’t.

 Weird interactions / bugs
 -------------------------